safdar-azeem/vue-ssr-lite/README.md

 ## Multi-application projects

-Introduce `applications` only when there are actually multiple applications.
+Multi-app mode is for products where several Vue applications live in the same repository.
+They can share components, packages, types, services, and infrastructure while keeping independent roots, routes, rendering modes, templates, and host routing.
+Introduce `applications` only when there are actually multiple applications; a single app does not need this configuration.
 Each object key is the canonical application ID; do not repeat it in `src/*/main.ts`.